Tags

 2024 marks the 75th anniversary of the first intraocular lens manufactured by Rayner in 1949.
 Sir Harold Ridley was born in Kibworth, a village in Leicestershire in the English Midlands, on 10th July 1906.
 He was the elder son of Nicholas Charles Ridley and Margaret (née Parker)

-In lab research, clinical research, Jun 18, 2024Predicting emulsification in Silicone Oil
+In lab history, Jul 10, 2024Predicting emulsification in Silicone Oil

 Researchers studied straylight in explanted silicone oil samples to predict emulsification, finding increased straylight in samples from patients with visible oil droplets and specific indications, suggesting it as an early indicator for timely silicone oil removal.